gvwilson/thirdbit/src/fiction/iffy/index.md

 her attention already elsewhere.

-The "isolation area" turned out to be the middle of what Sandrine guessed had until recently been a cafeteria.
+The "isolation area" turned out to be the middle of what had until recently been a cafeteria.
 Six tables pushed together were her workbench.
 The rest of the room was empty except for the cameras, fire extinguishers, EMPs, and needle guns bolted to the walls.
-She knew they were there in case whatever she built got out of hand, but they still made the space between her shoulderblades itch the way it had when she was in the field.
+She knew they were there in case whatever she built got out of hand, but they still made the space between her shoulderblades itch.

 The sentry bot was laid out in pieces across three of the tables.
 One leg was missing,